-1. Adults with a serious mental illness (SMI), substance use disorder (SUD), or co-occurring disorders who demonstrate high utilization of acute care services, including crisis stabilization, inpatient, and inpatient detoxification services.
-For the purposes of this document, high utilization is defined as:
+- 1. Adults with a serious mental illness (SMI), substance use disorder (SUD), or co-occurring disorders who demonstrate high utilization of acute care services, including crisis stabilization, inpatient, and inpatient detoxification services.
+For the purposes of this document, high utilization is defined as: - a.

-- a.
 Adults with three (3) or more acute care admissions within 180 days, or - b.
-Adults with acute care admissions that last 16 days or longer, or c.
-Adults with three (3) or more evaluations at an acute care facility within 180 days, regardless of admission.
+Adults with acute care admissions that last 16 days or longer, or - c.
+Adults with three (3) or more evaluations at an acute care facility within 180 days, regardless of admission. - d.
+Has a SMI or SUD Diagnosis and a history of multiple arrests, involuntary placements or violations of parole that led to institutionalizations or incarceration.